Skip to content

 }

-The CLI maps -m / -M to message, repeated -f flags to files, -n to name, -B to bug_id, -c to checkout_target, -p to parent, and -s to status.
-Omitted -f means "stage all changes" and is represented as an empty files list.
+The CLI maps -m / -M to message, repeated -x flags to exclude, -n to name, -b to bug_id, -B to do_not_close_bead, -c to checkout_target, -p to parent, and -s to status.
+Omitted -x means "stage everything" and is represented as an empty exclude list.
+The internal allowlist key, files, is not reachable from the agent-facing CLI — it exists only for the internal --only-file flag used by SASE's own SDD plan-commit caller.

 Internal fields added by CommitWorkflow: